For every singer, whether professional or just starting out, having lessons with a singing teacher or vocal coach is super important!

 Technique: Chris has a very scientific approach to the voice which he combines with practical work to put techniques into practice.
 Able to perform a vocal massage, this vocal coach can cover all bases when it comes to the voice.
 Sadly, performance work isn’t a part of his teaching.

 Availability: On his website, it’s really easy to book lessons…however, Chris is often very booked up.
 If that’s the case, you can always sign up for the waiting list.

 Location: Find lessons in London or Brighton, both wonderful cities for music and easy to reach.

 Price: Getting higher in our price range, an hour’s lesson is £85.
 Get in quick before you miss out!

 Kicking it off with a joint business, Ed Staunton and Anna Stubbs make up Soho Vocal Tuition.
 Let’s jump straight in with a bit about their technique.

-Technique: At Soho Vocal Tuition, technique is their specialty.
+Technique: At Soho Vocal Tuition, the technique is their speciality.
 They work to the needs of each student, teaching all levels.
 Ed has a degree in music as well as a science degree focused on the voice, while Anna has a licentiate in music performance and has taught singing at degree level for 12 years.

 Availability: Whoever you decide to go with, their website has a great booking system that shows their personal schedules.
 Perfect for busy Londoners, right?